 ---|---|---|---|---|

-Infra-structure | Shared resources managed by third-party providers | Dedicated resources for a single organization | Combination of Public and private cloud resources | Infrastructure managed by the organization |
+Infra-structure | Shared resources managed by third-party providers | Dedicated resources for a single organization | Combination of Public and private cloud resources | Software deployed in a controlled environment using private infrastructure or servers |

-Cost | Pay-as-you-go model with no upfront capital expenditure | High initial investment and ongoing maintenance costs | Balanced costs; utilizes existing infrastructure with scalable public resources | Significant upfront investment and maintenance expenses |
+Cost | Pay-as-you-go model with no upfront capital expenditure | High initial investment and ongoing maintenance costs | Balanced costs; utilizes existing infrastructure with scalable public resources | Moderate to high setup cost; flexible scaling using tools like SDKs, APIs, or Docker |

-Scalability | Virtually unlimited scalability | Limited by physical hardware; scaling requires additional investments | Flexible scalability; can scale using public resources while maintaining critical operations privately | Limited scalability; requires purchasing and installing new hardware |
+Scalability | Virtually unlimited scalability | Limited by physical hardware; scaling requires additional investments | Flexible scalability; can scale using public resources while maintaining critical operations privately | Flexible, depending on internal capacity and chosen architecture |

-Security | Standard security measures; potential risks due to shared environment | Enhanced security with dedicated resources | Enhanced security for sensitive data; potential risks during data transfer between environments | High security; data remains within the organization’s premises |
+Security | Standard security measures; potential risks due to shared environment | Enhanced security with dedicated resources | Enhanced security for sensitive data; potential risks during data transfer between environments | Data privacy depends on setup; organizations retain operational control, but may use third-party infrastructure |

-Control | Limited control over infrastructure and data management | Full control over infrastructure and data | Balanced control; critical operations managed privately, less sensitive operations handled publicly | Complete control over software and hardware environments |
+Control | Limited control over infrastructure and data management | Full control over infrastructure and data | Balanced control; critical operations managed privately, less sensitive operations handled publicly | High control over deployment, configuration, and data access; integration done in-house |

 Which Model should Your Business Choose?